 Although we have no minimum score requirements, median GRE scores of current students are in the 70th-80th percentile range.
 Median GPA is 3.70.

-Students who are interested in applying to our clinical program
+Students who are interested in applying to our clinical program should

-for the past seven years.
+graduation rates for the past seven years.

 Importance of nonobjective criteria: previous research activity, high; work experience, high; extracurricular activity, medium; clinically related public service, low; letters of recommendation, high.